KALMUS-Color-Toolkit/KALMUS/README.md

 KALMUS utilizes the movie barcode as a visualization of the film's color.
 It has a modularized pipeline for the generation of barcodes using different measures of color and region of interest in each film frame.
-KALMUS provides both a low-level API and high-level command line and Graphic user interface for audience from all backgrounds to take advantage of its functionality.
+KALMUS provides a low-level API, high-level command line, and Graphic user interface for audience from all backgrounds to take advantage of its functionality.

 - What is a Movie Barcode: [KALMUS: tools for color analysis of films](paper/joss-paper.md)